FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      :ref:`test_environment_versioning`.

-   - To identify performance changes due to VPP code changes from v20.01.0 to v20.05.0, both have been tested in CSIT environment ver.
-4 and compared against each other.
+   - To identify performance changes due to VPP code changes from v20.05.0 to v20.09.0, both have been tested in CSIT environment ver.
+5 and compared against each other.
 All substantial progressions has been marked up with RCA analysis.
 See :ref:`vpp_compare_current_vs_previous_release` and :ref:`vpp_known_issues`.

+   - **NAT44 tests**: Adapted existing and added new tests.

+     - Refactored NAT44 deterministic mode (nat44det) tests to use separate det44 plugin and to use the same numbers of users and ports per user as used in new NAT44 endpoint-dependent mode tests.

+     - Added new NAT44 endpoint-depended mode uni-directional (nat44ed-udir)
+       tests that measure packet throughput in one direction with usage of TRex in stateless mode.

+     - Added new NAT44 endpoint-dependent mode CPS tests that measure connections per second with usage of TRex in stateful mode.
+       TODO: hide this item and add later with tests

+   - **IPSec async mode tests**: Added VPP performance tests for async crypto engine.

+  - **AMD 2n-zn2 testbed**: TODO - hide, to be added later with tests data.

 #.
 TEST FRAMEWORK

+   - **TRex ASTF**: Added capability to run TRex in advanced stateful mode.

    - **CSIT PAPI support**: Due to issues with PAPI performance, VAT is still used in CSIT for all VPP scale tests.
 See known issues below.